 True spirituality has no fear of being punished.
 That kind of fearful religiosity is a product of a very childish faith.
 I think mental development and spiritual development run parallel.
 Palin is stuck in a very low level of development, isn't she?

-avatar VIP Very Important Post
+VIP Very Important Post

 It really hit me that 'this is the kind of discussion and analysis the newspapers rarely do anymore'.